-Savory and sweet caramelized green onions and purple onions are piled on top of soft pillowy buns and baked to perfection.
+Savory and sweet caramelized green onions and sweet onions are piled on top of soft pillowy buns made with tang zhong method and baked to perfection.

 - 1 Tbsp cooking oil